Goomburra, Queensland

 Inverramsay is a neighbourhood in Goomburra (28.0092°S 152.2389°E).

 Geography

 Goomburra is on the Darling Downs.
 It is the valley of Dalrymple Creek which flows from east to west away from the Great Dividing Range towards Allora.
 The creek eventually becomes a tributary of the Condamine River, part of the Murray-Darling river system.
+Although there is mountainous terrain within the locality with elevations ranging from 495 to 1100 m above sea level, there is only one named peak, Masters Knob (28.0243°S 152.1050°E) which rises to 684 m above sea level.

+The town is located in the south-west of the locality, while Inverramsay is a neighbourhood near the south-eastern boundary of the locality around the Inverramsay Homestead.

+The main route through the locality from south-west (Berat) to north-east (East Haldon) is Goomburra Road, becoming Inverramsay Road, Forestry Reserve Road, and Lookout Road.

-Goomburra railway station is an abandoned railway station on the closed Goomburra railway line (28.0430°S 152.1151°E).
+Goomburra railway station is an abandoned railway station just west of the town.
+It was the terminus of the closed Goomburra railway line (28.0430°S 152.1151°E).

+The north-east of the locality is within the Main Range National Park.
+Apart from the protected area, the land use is a mix of crop growing (mostly on the lower elevations near Dalrymple Creek), grazing on native vegetation (mostly on the higher elevations), and some rural residential housing.